 Anne Frank and her family used to live in this house during WWII.
 On the 4th of August, 1944, Anne's family was betrayed and deported to concentration camps.

 Today, the house has been converted into a museum.
-It now contains an exhibition about the persecution of Jews during the war.
+It now contains an exhibit on the persecution of Jews during the war and is one of the top holocaust sites to visit when in Amsterdam.

 Within Anne Frank's House, you will have a chance to see the original copy of Anne Frank's diary and notebook, historical documents, photographs and film images.
 The most moving part of the house is the original hiding place of the family.